-# Migration to XCP-ng
+# Migrate to XCP-ng

 If you are using another virtualization platform (VMware, KVM, etc.), this part of the documentation will help you to migrate to XCP-ng.